telerik/kendo-ui-core/docs/intro/widget-basics/events-and-methods.md

 ---
 title: Methods and Events
-page_title: Methods and Events | Kendo UI Installation
+page_title: Methods and Events | Kendo UI Getting Started
 description: "Learn how to obtain a reference to an initialized Kendo UI widget instance and call its methods and events."
-previous_url: /basics/events-and-methods, /intro/events-and-methods
+previous_url: /basics/events-and-methods, /intro/events-and-methods, /intro/installation/events-and-methods
 slug: widget_methodsand_events_kendoui_installation
-position: 8
+position: 3
 ---

 # Methods and Events